 A “bad” hit to the head doesn’t have to be a hard one to inflict traumatic damage that can be permanent, so it’s best to avoid hits as much as possible.

-With summer here, many kids will enjoy the sunshine and warm weather by playing outside.
+During the warm weather months, many kids enjoy the sunshine and outdoors by playing outside.
 Riding bikes, rollerskating, skateboarding and riding scooters are all ways for kids to get much-needed exercise outdoors.
 Children need to be taught to wear proper protective equipment while doing these activities, especially helmets.

 Kids may complain and say it’s not “cool” to wear a helmet or will claim they’re hot or uncomfortable.
 Parents may even question whether a helmet actually provides that much protection.
 After all, many of us grown-ups made it to adulthood despite learning to ride a bike without a helmet!